 These principles highlight our interconnectedness, and honouring diversity in all its forms, and in all life on earth.

 Nature shows us this interrelationship very clearly.
 When you effect any one species it can have a ripple effect on the environment and other species.
-The bumble bee comes to mind here, as mentioned in a recent post.
-Populations of bees and butterflies have been declining in some areas because of habitat loss, pesticides, pathogens, and so on, which can pose a risk to plant, fruit and veg life, and species that live off those.
+Populations of bees and butterflies have been declining in some areas, for example, because of habitat loss, pesticides, pathogens, pollution, and so on, which can bring a risk to plant, fruit and veg life, and species that live off those.

 The butterfly effect is another example of how a small change in one area can lead to a larger one in another.
 Termed in chaos theory, this was observed initially in weather conditions with reference to the potential impact of a butterfly flapping its wings.
 Because everything is connected there can be cumulative effects, boomerang ones also.